SixLabors/ImageSharp/.github/CONTRIBUTING.md

 #### **Do you have questions about consuming the library or the source code?**

-* Ask any question about how to use ImageSharp in the [ImageSharp Gitter Chat Room](https://gitter.im/ImageSharp/General).
+* Ask any question about how to use ImageSharp over in the [discussions section](https://github.com/SixLabors/ImageSharp/discussions).

 #### Code of Conduct
 This project has adopted the code of conduct defined by the [Contributor Covenant](https://contributor-covenant.org/) to clarify expected behavior in our community.